FREE SHIPPING on orders over $75 International: over $250

 How To Brew Pu-erh Tea

 If enjoying pu-erh as per the ways of Gong Fu Cha, we recommend brewing it in Zisha Yixing teapots or gaiwan.
-This porous teaware rounds out unwanted sharp notes, making the tea mellow and enjoyable.
+This porous clay teaware rounds out unwanted sharp notes, making the tea mellow and enjoyable.
 Tea connoisseurs prefer to keep Yixing teaware just for one tea type, in this case, pu-erh.

 Pu-erh Tea Taste